 TSC management information event can be the result of an implicit subscription of the PCF on behalf of the TSNAF/TSCTSF via the Npcf_SMPolicyControl service as described in clause 5.28 of TS 23.501 [2].

+- UE NAT mapping.
+This event supports the NF consumer to subscribe this UPF event to obtain the public UE IP address and port number with the parameters of private UE address, an IP address(es) of the remote end, DNN and S-NSSAI associated with the AF ID, as well as the IP domain. as defined in clause 5.8.2.17 of TS 23.501[2].

 If the consumer of UPF service is NWDAF and the target of UE is any UE, according to the Analytic ID from consumer, the NWDAF can decide which kind of information should be collect from UPF and event ID to use.
 Subscription may be performed directly towards UPF or via SMF as described in clause 5.8.2.17 of TS 23.501 [2].
 The UPF collects the data according to the event ID and exposes the related information directly regardless of whether the subscription has been relayed by the SMF.